brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 ```php
 'thread.informations.1.subtopic.id'
 ```
 that was made through JsonPath into the response that came fron the GraphQL layer.

-Well, let's do our job and test for the new field we are adding.
-Let's make it simpler, we will register an information adding data in the 'about' field, that is nested inside the 'information' field.
+Now that you know how tests are working, let's test for the new field we are going to add.

-After that we will load that thread back, query that field's value and compare it against the original string to check it worked.
+We will register an information with data in the 'about' field.
+After that we will load that thread back, query that field's value and assert it is equal to the original string.

 ```php
     # Tests\AppBundle\GraphQL\Informations\Mutations\InformationRegisterForThreadTest